Monono13/Wired-Chats/README.md

+Wired Chats
-A simple peer-to-peer chat app developed in Rust using Tauri.
+A chat app for local comunication in Rust using Tauri.